 Heavy machinery helps remove dangerous trees

-The ‘Beast from the east’ brought snow and high winds to Lydford Gorge bringing down several trees.
+The ‘Beast from the east’ in 2018 brought snow and high winds to Lydford Gorge bringing down several trees.
 Most of these were successfully cleared by the ranger team with occasional help from local tree surgeons.

 The two trees that came down above the Devil’s Cauldron however were too tricky for the rangers to deal with themselves.
 The trees were both over 20m tall and instead of landing on the ground, became stuck in two other trees growing on the edge of the deepest part of the gorge.
 In some respects this was lucky, if they had fallen down 35m to the bottom of the gorge, they would have severely damaged the paths and getting them out would have been far more difficult.